-Valley Transit prepares an annual report of Title VI accomplishments and changes to the program in the preceding Federal fiscal year; identify goals and objectives for the upcoming year as required.
+Valley Transit prepares an annual report of Title VI accomplishments and changes to the program in the preceding federal fiscal year, and identifies goals and objectives for the upcoming year as required.

 Appleton Urbanized Area

 The following sets forth the procedure that will be followed in monitoring the level and quality of transit service provided to minorities in the Appleton area in compliance with Title VI regulations.
 For monitoring purposes, minority areas will be defined at the census tract level since more disaggregate data is not available.
 All minority tracts will be monitored.